awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_nodejs_express.md

-# Deploying an Express Application to Elastic Beanstalk<a name="create_deploy_nodejs_express"></a>
+# Deploying an Express application to Elastic Beanstalk<a name="create_deploy_nodejs_express"></a>

 This section walks you through deploying a sample application to Elastic Beanstalk using Elastic Beanstalk Command Line Interface \(EB CLI\) and Git, and then updating the application to use the [Express](http://expressjs.com/) framework\.

 ## Prerequisites<a name="create_deploy_nodejs_express.prerequisites"></a>

 This tutorial requires the Node\.js language, its package manager called npm, and the Express web application framework\.
-For details on installing these components and setting up your local development environment, see [Setting Up your Node\.js Development Environment](nodejs-devenv.md)\.
+For details on installing these components and setting up your local development environment, see [Setting up your Node\.js development environment](nodejs-devenv.md)\.

 **Note**
-For this tutorial, you don't need to install the AWS SDK for Node\.js, which is also mentioned in [Setting Up your Node\.js Development Environment](nodejs-devenv.md)\.
+For this tutorial, you don't need to install the AWS SDK for Node\.js, which is also mentioned in [Setting up your Node\.js development environment](nodejs-devenv.md)\.

 The tutorial also requires the Elastic Beanstalk Command Line Interface \(EB CLI\)\.
-For details on installing and configuring the EB CLI, see [Install the EB CLI Using Setup Scripts](eb-cli3-install.md) and [Configure the EB CLI](eb-cli3-configuration.md)\.
+For details on installing and configuring the EB CLI, see [Install the EB CLI](eb-cli3-install.md) and [Configure the EB CLI](eb-cli3-configuration.md)\.

 ## Initialize Git<a name="create_deploy_nodejs_express.git"></a>